-Webmaster's Note: In Alaska, the sun does not set during the summer months and there is about three hours of daylight during the winter months.
-Since posting this Q&A, we've read that a Muslim community in Alaska decided to fast 12 hours daily during Ramadan regardless of the time of year.
+Webmaster's Note: In Alaska, the sun barely sets during the summer months and there is about three hours of daylight during the winter months.
+Since posting this Q&A, it has come to our attention that a Muslim community in Alaska decided to fast 12 hours daily during Ramadan regardless of the time of year.
 We feel that this decision is in line with our view and also the spirit of the Qur'an as outlined in the answer above.
 (April 9, 2011)

 Posted November 10, 2002